-To reset a tripmeter, select it by pushing the "TRIP" button until "Trip, Trip Time, F Trip" is displayed.
+To reset a standard tripmeter (not oil change or V-belt change tripmeter), select it by pushing the "TRIP" button until "Trip", "Trip Time", "F Trip" is displayed.
 While "Trip, Trip Time, F Trip" is displayed, push the "TRIP" button for 3 seconds.
-If you do not reset the fuel reserve tripmeter manually, it will reset itself automatically and the display will return to the prior mode after refueling and traveling 5 km (3 mi).
+If you do not reset the fuel reserve tripmeter manually, it will reset automatically and disappear after refueling and traveling 5 km (3 mi).

-The display cannot be changed back to "F Trip" after it has been reset.
+- The display cannot be changed back to "F Trip" after it has been reset. - The tripmeter will reset and continue counting after 9999.9 is reached. - The odometer will lock at 999999 and cannot be reset.